laelbarlow/amoebae/README.md

     cd amoebae
     bash setup.sh

-Now open one of the tutorial jupyter notebooks:
+Now start up the environment, and open one of the tutorial jupyter notebooks:

     bash run_env.sh